websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/understanding-service-stack-versions.md

 ### Checking Before the Upgrade to 4.x.x

-If your repository is at version 4.x.x, there is a `gradle.properties` article at the root of your repository that defines the versions of each of your services.
+If your repository is at version 3.x.x or below, there is a `gradle.properties` article at the root of your repository that defines the versions of each of your services.
 Open this file and identify these properties to identify the versions of your Docker images:

 ```properties
 liferay.workspace.lcp.backup.image=liferaycloud/backup:3.2.1